depeperwinkel

 - preferably store in a dark, dry and cool place

-- best before September 2026 (09/26)
+- at least good until September 2026 (09/26)

-- this expiration date is an indication
+- This expiration date is an indication

 Batch number

-The batch number helps us trace which supply an item comes from.
+The batch number helps us trace which supply an item originates from.
 It is stated on the packing slip and the invoice